Mental Health Therapists and Online Therapy Services

 Books and Newsletters

 The following are well reviewed books on mental illness.
-These books were also utilized for research for the book: Crazy, Who Me?
-My Journey as a Leader Overcoming Depression and the workshop: R.E.S.T.O.R.E.
-Understanding and Overcoming Depression.
+Many of these books were utilized for research for the book: Crazy, Who Me? and the workshop, What is the Cost of Depression to You and Your Business?

 An Unquiet Mind, Kay Redfield – An extraordinary deep dive into the mind of a manic depressive.

-Blue Dreams, Lauren Slater – The story of a life long struggle with anti-depressive medication and the history of mental illness medication development.
+Blue Dreams, Lauren Slater – The story of a lifelong struggle with antidepressants and the history of the development of mental illness medication.

 The Power of NOW, Eckhart Tolle – Tolle explains why living in the present is the only way to live effectively.
 Ruminating in the past and fantasizing the future are a waste of time.